bl000m/inception_42/README.md

 	* ENV
 	* USER => set the user that is meant execute the following instructions and the final process (it's not to be ROOT)
 	* ADD => ADD to the image local or remote files (via curl), flag --chown to change the owner of the file added
+	* COPY => like ADD but no allowing to download remote files
+	* RUN => lanching all shell commands, using caches, creating layers (each RUN is a different layer)
+	* CMD => define the main process to be launched, in a listed form: Ex: CMD ["python3", "-m", "flask", "run"]
 * 3 parts:
 	* Starting image (FROM)
 	* instructions